Bridgewater-Raritan High School: Choir

+There are three curricular choirs: the Mixed Choir and two choirs that require an audition Select Treble Ensemble and Symphonic Choir.
+There are three extra-curricular ensembles, Lorelei, Ensembros (all male a cappella), and the Glee Club.
+Choirs at BRHS often collaborate with other ensembles.

 Orchestra

-The orchestras travel the region attending various festivals and events.

-The ensembles annually approach serious orchestral literature, including performing movements from Sibelius' Fifth Symphony.
-Past achievements include performing at Carnegie Hall in March 2008 along with the school's Wind Ensemble.
 There are two curricular orchestral ensembles, the Concert Orchestra and the auditioned Symphonic Orchestra.
+The orchestras travel the region attending various festivals and events, presenting serious orchestral literature, including performing movements from Sibelius' Fifth Symphony.
+The orchestra has performed at Carnegie Hall with the school's wind ensemble as part of the 2012 Eastern Wind Symphony Symphonic Gala.

 Band

 The school's wind ensemble has performed in the State Gala concert numerous times within the past decade.
 The symphonic band and wind ensemble have performed at Carnegie Hall for the Eastern Wind Symphony Symphonic Gala in March 2013.
 Since 2002 BRHS has won three NJAJE state jazz band titles, eight NJ state marching band championships, four BOA regional class championships.
-In fall 2012, the BRHS marching band finished 18th in the nation as BOA semi-finalist and was awarded the national The Albert J Castronovo Esprit de Corp Award, the highest placement of a NJ band in the history of Bands of America.
+In the fall of 2012, the BRHS marching band finished 18th in the nation as BOA semi-finalist and was awarded the national The Albert J Castronovo Esprit de Corp Award, the highest placement of a band from New Jersey in the history of Bands of America.

 Extracurricular clubs

-The high school currently has many ongoing clubs and activities, such as the Forensics Speech and Debate Team.
-In the past, the Forensics team has had National Championship qualifiers, as well as numerous state champions and one national champion.
-In 2019, the Forensics team qualified two teams to the Tournament of Champions, the school's first qualifications to the tournament in over half a decade.
-The school also has an Academic Team and Math League.
-The Forensics team has been ranked third in the state of New Jersey.
+The school offers many clubs and activities, such as the Forensics Speech and Debate Team.
+IThe Forensics team has had National Championship qualifiers, as well as numerous state champions and one national champion.
+The Forensics team has been ranked fourth in the state of New Jersey.

-The school also has a Model United Nations team.
-Founded in 2015, the team competes in regional and international conferences.
-One such international conference is the Princeton Model United Nations Conference.
-In January 2018, the team hosted their first annual home conference, BRMUNC I, which was followed up by BRMUNC II in 2019.

 BRHS also is the home of Team 303 in the FIRST Robotics Competition, TEST Team 303.
 At the 2007 FIRST Robotics Challenge World Championships in Atlanta, Team 303 ranked 23 in their division out of the 1500+ teams from across the globe that had attended the event.
 At the 2010 New Jersey Regional Competition, Team 303 were semifinalists.
 In the 2011 season the team won both the New Jersey and Philadelphia Regional Competitions, and were division quarter-finalists at the championships in St. Louis.
 In 2013, Team 303 ranked third in the Newton Division, and went on to win the Division against the number one alliance.
 The following year, Team 303 won the Chairman's Award at the Clifton District Event and at the Mid Atlantic Regional Championship, advancing them to the World Championship.

-The school's honor societies include the National Honor Society, Tri-M Music Honor Society, and various language Honors Societies.

-In the past decade, the high school has expanded its Peer Mediation program, training approximately 20 new mediators a year and student conflicts have followed a consistent downward trend since the program's inception.